phoenixframework/phoenix/K_deployment.md

     (elixir) lib/code.ex:316: Code.require_file/2
 ```

-In this case, `mix phoenix.start` is failing because it is trying to start your application's router after the application start has already started it. `mix` will start your application as it's running the `phoenix.start` Mix task, which is how that error occurs.
+In this case, `mix phoenix.start` is failing because it is trying to start your application's router after the application start has already started it. `mix` will start your application as it is running the `phoenix.start` Mix task, which is how that error occurs.
 If you were using something like `iex -S mix phoenix.start` during your development cycle, `iex -S mix` will essentially achieve the same result.

 ### Generating the release